rackerlabs/support-how-to/content/how-to/rackspace-intelligence/rackspace-intelligence-faq/index.md

 {{</accordion>}}

 {{<accordion title="Is there an API for Rackspace Intelligence?" col="in" href="accordion8">}}
 Rackspace Intelligence currently does not expose an API.
-However, many monitoring-related features, such as the creation and editing of checks and alarms, are built using the
+However, you can build many monitoring-related features, such as creating and editing checks and alarms, by using the
 [Rackspace Monitoring API](https://docs.rackspace.com/docs/rackspace-monitoring/v1/).
 {{</accordion>}}